minzsiure/Foodie/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-Post:
 * User can create a new account
 * User can login
-* User can search for other users
-* User can like a post
+* User can bookmark a restraunt
 * User can view a feed of photos

-Map:
 * User can see nearby restraurants in a map and mark down restaurants in one folder based on area or other self-defined category
-* User can see restraunts nearby or choose a region

 **Optional Nice-to-have Stories**
+* User can search for other users
 * User can tap a photo to view a more detailed photo screen with comments
 * User can see their profile page with their bookmarks
 * User can view other user’s profiles and see their bookmarks
+* User can see restraunts nearby or choose a region

 ### 2. Screen Archetypes